ambientkit/plugin/README.md

 **Does the app run slower with more plugins?**

-It will require a big more startup time with many plugins, but it should be neligible unless you have hundreds of plugins.
+It will require a bit more startup time as you add plugins, but it shouldn't be noticeable.